 Artist Meg Saligman began with the painting as inspiration for exploring the dynamic between the individual and the collective in the context of personal struggle.
-Speaking of the structure itself, Saligman highlighted the function of a grotto as a space of shared prayer and communal gathering (interview with artist).
+Speaking of the structure itself, Saligman highlighted the function of a grotto as a space of shared prayer and communal gathering.
 In inviting participants to identify their own struggles, articulate them to a larger audience, and acknowledge the struggles of others, the project established a relationship between participants that symbolically enacted an essence of the painting—the act of seeking help outside oneself and the awareness that even in struggle, one is not alone.
 While rooted in communal efforts to alleviate homelessness, the meditations shared in Knotted Grotto ranged broadly from family tragedies to drug addition to more general well wishes.

 The grotto served as a central gathering space that featured a copy of the painting, Mary, Undoer of Knots, but it was also part of a carefully crafted environment with landscaping, hand-built tables for writing, a fountain, nighttime projections, and strands of ribbons extending outward and connecting to surrounding structures.
 Originally envisioned as a place-based work, interest in the project grew and inquiries began coming in to the artist’s studio, asking how those who could not physically visit the work could participate.
 The studio created a machine to cut mural cloth and began mailing out ribbons and adding the struggles sent back to structure.